W-David-Porter/acim/src/text/4-the-illusions-of-the-ego/i-right-teaching-and-right-learning/index.md

 ::: details Substituted
 The ego tries to exploit all situations into forms of praise for the-ego’s-self in order to overcome the-ego’s doubts.
 ²The ego will remain doubtful as long as you believe in the-ego’s existence.
-³You who made the ego cannot trust the ego, because in your right mind you realise the ego is not real.
+³You who made the ego cannot trust the ego, because in your right mind you realize the ego is not real.
 ⁴The only sane solution is not to try to change reality, trying to change reality is indeed a fearful attempt, but to accept reality as reality is.
 ⁵You are part of reality, reality stands unchanged beyond the reach of your ego but within easy reach of spirit.
 ⁶When you are afraid, be still and know that God is real, and you are God’s beloved Son, in God’s Son, God is well pleased.